Current Travel Restriction Guidelines and Processes

 - Online Conference and Workshop Registrations

-Updated University travel guidelines are in place for Fall 2020.
+University travel guidelines remain in place for Spring 2021.
 A travel waiver is still necessary and applies to all modes of transportation.
 Travel waivers should be approved by the appropriate dean, vice provost or vice president before travel is booked.
 Waivers will only be granted for the most essential requests and should be rare.
 If an individual travels without securing an approved travel waiver then reimbursement is unlikely.

 Travelers with an approved travel waiver are expected to book travel in Concur or utilize Anthony Travel, the University’s travel agent.
 Employees are encouraged to use Concur for all travel as it allows the University to exercise a strong duty of care, which includes the benefit of quickly locating and assisting our traveling employees in times of emergency.
 If a traveler finds cheaper travel and accommodations outside of Concur or Anthony Travel, he/she may accept that option and keep the supporting documentation to include in the expense reimbursement.